Lyra-dev6/Study-Hub/README.md

 # Study Hub:

+-## 🏆 Award Winner
+This project was entered into a school-wide computer science competition and won **1st Place**!
+It was judged on its utility, clean user experience, and practical features for students.

 - A centralized student productivity platform designed to streamline focused study sessions, tasks to be completed, and some motivation.
 Project #3 in my web development journey.

 # Overview: